 Nowadays, going to the grocery is an adventure in itself.
 While wearing a mask and bringing a small bottle of hand sanitizer can give you multiple layers of protection, public exposure will still put you at risk of contracting the virus.
 With this in mind, you’ll need to go out only when it’s necessary.

 Whenever you’re going out for a supply run, you’ll need to make sure that you have enough supplies that will last for two weeks.
-Other than stocking up on your favorite canned-foods, vegetables, and comfort snacks, remember to shop for pet supplies, cleaning materials, and medications as well.
+Other than stocking up on your favorite canned foods, vegetables, comfort snacks, and healthy foods remember to shop for pet supplies, cleaning materials, and medications as well.
 Keeping a list of everything you need to buy will prevent you from going out multiple times and even overspending.